chinmay161/Linux-File-Permissions-Audit-Tool/README.md

    - Learned how to audit systems for compliance with security best practices and regulatory standards.

 ### Tools Used
-This project primarily utilizes Bash scripting along with standard Linux command-line tools to audit file permissions.
+This project primarily utilizes Python scripting along with standard Linux command-line tools to audit file permissions.
 Here are the main tools and technologies used in the project:

-1. **Bash Scripting:** Bash (Bourne Again Shell) is the scripting language used to develop the Audit tool.
+1. **Python Scripting:**  Python is the scripting language used to develop the Audit tool.
 It provides a powerful and flexible environment for automating tasks and interacting with the Linux operating system.

 2. **Linux Command-Line Tools:**
    - `stat`: Used to retrieve file or file system status.